-The Workforce and Economic Development courses are short-term courses that meet a variety of needs and interests.
-Classes range from “Jewelry Making” to “Welding.”
+Our non-credit courses are short-term courses that meet a variety of needs and interests and are offered under our Corporate and Continuing Education area.
+Corporate and Continuing Education Classes range from personal enrichment offerings (such as yoga or guitar) to classes that coule lead to career opportunities (such as industrial mechanics, nurse aid or welding).
 Students receive Continuing Education Units (CEUs) for completing these courses and may earn certificates that apply toward specific licenses and license renewal credits.
-Law enforcement officers, firefighters and public school teachers can take WED courses to maintain their licenses.
+Law enforcement officers, firefighters, and public school teachers can take WED courses to maintain their licenses.
 These courses do not build toward degrees or diplomas.

 What program is going to earn me the most money?

-How many points do I need to get into the nursing program?
+How do I apply to get into the nursing program?

 Enrollment in the Associate Degree Nursing program is limited to 60 to 70 slots per year based upon the number of students currently enrolled in the second year of the program.
 The Practical Nursing program is limited to 20 slots per year.
-Acceptance into each program is a competitive process based upon the number of points a student attains.
-Points are given for completing high school, completing college, CNA certification, TEAS test scores and grades earned in specific college courses.
-Students with the most points are selected to enroll.
-Since different students apply each year, the number of points changes with each group of students applying.
-As a result, there is no set number of points that guarantees a student enrollment in the program.
-There is no waiting list for the nursing programs.
+Acceptance into each program is a competitive process.
+Click here for more information about the Associate Degree Nursing Admissions .
+Click here for more information about the Practical Nursing Admissions.

-Can I transfer from RCC to a university?
+Can I transfer from RichmondCC to a university?

-If you are interested in transferring to a specific college or university, RCC’s counselors will help you find contacts at those institutions who can give you information about what courses they will accept from RCC.
-The NC Community College System has an agreement with the NC University System that guarantees graduates of RCC with a 2.0 grade point average or above admission into one of the institutions of the university system.
+If you are interested in transferring to a specific college or university, RichmondCC’s counselors will help you find contacts at those institutions who can give you information about what courses they will accept from RichmondCC.
+The North Carolina Community College System has an agreement with the NC University System that guarantees graduates of RichmondCC with a 2.0 grade point average or above admission into one of the institutions of the university system.

 The Associate in Arts and Associate in Science degree programs offer you the same courses as the freshman and sophomore years of study at a university.
-Many of the Associate in Applied Science degree programs such as Accounting, Business Administration, Early Childhood Education and Human Services Technology transfer to senior institutions.
+Many of the Associate in Applied Science degree programs such as Accounting, Business Administration, Early Childhood Education, and Engineering Technology programs transfer to senior institutions.